auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 As we've seen, a good scientific theory should be tested, criticized, and remain firm against scrutiny.
 However, the picture of the universe we have now is strange.
 Is our universe simply a _slice_ of a larger, hyper object?
 Perhaps our universe is a slice of a larger object where just parallel to us is another slightly different universe.
 In the other universe, everything is the same except for a single bit, one piece of information is one where the other is zero.
 The _multiverse_ would then have a more complete shape like a probability distribution.
 The most extreme cases are on either end with the most common cases occurring in the "middle."
 Maybe when electrons pop in and out they seem to disappear because they are sliding through a parallel universe in a dimension we don't experience.
 If we were to design a universe generation machine, we could save computational resources by sharing quantum states between universes where no causal connection occurs which effect the macro/particle level.
 Perhaps there are an infinite number of universes just like ours but slightly different.
 Perhaps the universe expands and contracts in a big crunch to start the creation of the universe over in an endless loop.
 Perhaps infinite universes occur not simultaneously but consecutively and slightly different.
 We will never know all the truths of our level, and we're likely to know even less about levels above and below.
 We cannot reduce everything to a simple equation and explanation.
 There will always be mysteries and conundrums no matter how deep or how far we go.
 This is a part of the beauty of life.
 There is no final end.
 We can continue infinitely.

 I am delighted to be alive at the same time as [Stephen Wolfram](https://www.stephenwolfram.com/) developed a theory of the everything, _[Finally We May Have a Path to the Fundamental Theory of Physics..](https://writings.stephenwolfram.com/2020/04/finally-we-may-have-a-path-to-the-fundamental-theory-of-physics-and-its-beautiful/)_.

-Perhaps like the quantum world is a multiple translation possibility, our thoughts are the many translation probabilities.
-The dominant thought or choice is the highest weight probability transition.
+The work of Wolfram and his colleagues are still ongoing.
+Wolfram's theory is still not widely accepted, but I don't have the background to follow the technical arguments.
+I will update my view of the univsere based Wolfram et al's research unless there is an overwhelming refutation.

+Wolfram posits space is made of [graphs](https://en.wikipedia.org/wiki/Graph_(discrete_mathematics)), more specifically [hypergraphs](https://en.wikipedia.org/wiki/Hypergraph).
+The update of the universal hypergraph is spacetime which gives rise to everything.
+Looking back on the Game of Life, the 2D grid we used can be represented in terms of a graph where the nodes are linked in a grid way.
+The challenge of Wolfram's generalized framework is to determine what rules govern our specific universe, since hypergraphs can give rise to many types of rules and universes.

+What I find most interesting about this theory of everything is the "pockets" of reducibility found in irreducibility.
+Computational irreducibility means you have to run the program to see what happens; you can't predict what a program will be doing at some given time.
+Even if we have a more powerful computer the system still has to run the program up to the future state to see what happens.
+Computational reducibility means we can predict what will happen.
+We can "look ahead" to know how the program will run without doing every step.

+The really interesting part is there will be areas in computationally irreducibility that _can_ be reduced and predicted.

+We are living in these pockets!
+This explains why the universe can appear to be chaos yet have predictable and deterministic moments.

 I believe Robert Sapolsky explained [Chaos and Reductionism](https://www.youtube.com/watch?v=_njf8jwEGRo) well.
 He drew upon the work [Chaos: Making a New Science, by James Gleick](https://en.wikipedia.org/wiki/Chaos:_Making_a_New_Science).
 There are systems which have [periodicity](https://en.wikipedia.org/wiki/Periodic_function).
 We can expect at 9am that in 12 hours a clock will return to 9pm.
 We try to reduce, compress, the phenomenon down to an equation or scientific theory to explain or predict the system.
 We can describe a line in a graph with the equation y=mx+b.
 [Reductionism](https://en.wikipedia.org/wiki/Reductionism) attempts to understand systems at lower levels than the whole to reduce variability and noise.
 Perhaps if we understand all the small parts we can fully predict the whole.
 Like reducing an organism to its genetic code.
 However genes give an example against reduction.
 There are billions of connections in the brain, but there aren't billions of genes coding for each connection.
 The code gives rules for a pattern, but the pattern can be _perturbed_ by initial conditions.
 Each time you run the code and generate the pattern it will turn out differently.